-- Strive to use non-gendered language when teaching classes or educating individuals about herbs - Talk about bodies, not genders - If you don't know someone's pronoun, refer to them without using one - Ask people to share pronouns during class intros - Be conscious of gendered marketing - Advocate for gender-neutral bathrooms in spaces where you hold events, classes, or clinics - Know resources in your area that you can share with LGBTQ people seeking health care (and keep track of which providers and institutions people may wish to avoid!)
+- Strive to use non-gendered language when teaching classes or educating individuals about herbs - Talk about bodies, not genders - If you don't know someone's pronoun, ask!
+If you can't ask, refer to them without using one - Ask people to share pronouns during class intros - Be conscious of gendered marketing - Advocate for gender-neutral bathrooms in spaces where you hold events, classes, or clinics - Know resources in your area that you can share with LGBTQ people seeking health care (and keep track of which providers and institutions people may wish to avoid!)